YOUR MASTERS ROWING COACHES

 You want a rowing coach who understands the needs of masters rowers.

 Faster Masters Rowing Coaches write the masters rowing training program which we sell as a monthly subscription.
-If you want to gain focus for recreational rowing training, or create a rowing camp program suitable for masters sculling then you have come to the right place.
+To gain focus for recreational rowing training, or create a rowing camp program suitable for a masters sculling group then you have come to the right place.

 Marlene Royle was among the first coaches dedicated to masters rowing.
 Marlene’s coaching career began in 1982 with the Boston University Summer Recreational Rowing Program, a community sweep program on the Charles River.
 From 1986 to 2005, Marlene coached at the Craftsbury Sculling Center in Vermont and was the associate director for three years.
-From 2005 to 2009, Marlene was the head coach at the Florida Rowing Center in Wellington, Florida.
-Currently, she coaches masters on the water at Aviron Knowlton Rowing, Craftsbury Sculling Center, and Lemon Bay Crew Club.
+Marlene was the head coach at the Florida Rowing Center in Wellington, Florida from 2005 – 2009.
+She coaches masters on the water at Aviron Knowlton Rowing, Craftsbury Sculling Center, and Lemon Bay Crew Club.

 As a competitor, Marlene rowed for West Side Rowing Club, Boston University, and Boston Rowing Club.
 She has won titles in sculling and sweep rowing including a U.S. National Championship, a Collegiate National Championship, and a Head of the Charles gold.
 In 2000, Royle set two world records on the Concept2 Indoor Rower.
 Publications include Skillful Rowing, Tip of the Blade: Notes on Rowing, and The Faster Masters Rowing: eBook series co-authored with Rebecca..
 Her Training column appears monthly in Rowing Magazine.
 She rows her 1x as much as possible too.